jdowning27/CS4500-Software-Development/Fish/Remote/README.md

 │   ├── remote_player_proxy.py      # RemotePlayerProxy class, handles TCP communication with remote players
 │   └── server_proxy.py             # ServerProxy class, handles TCP communication with Fish.com servers
-├── Other/                          # Holds the test classes for adapter and proxy classes └── README.md                       # This README file
+├── Other/                          # Holds the test classes for adapter and proxy classes ├── client.py                       # The client class for a remote player ├── xclient                         # Runnable that can create multiple clients ├── xserver                         # Runnable that creates and runs a Fish.com sign-up server and tournament └── README.md                       # This README file
 ```